Lower School (TK–4th Grade)

 Exploring the world around them, they delve into plants and animal life, the movement of the sun and stars, and the science of light and sound.

-Special highlights include:
+Special Highlights include:

 Farms Unit